 Even if it doesn’t directly impact how search engines rank your page, it will affect how people interact with your content.
 Having well-optimized meta tags compels people to click on your website links and check out your content.
 It increases engagement on your page, which will improve your site’s ranking in the search results.

-3. They influence the user experience on your site
+3. Meta tags influence the user experience on your site

 Meta tags are an excellent way for your business to improve your site’s performance in the search results.
-Let’s look at five meta tags you’ll want to focus on to help your business appear in the right SEO results.
+Let’s look at five of the best meta tags for SEO that you’ll want to focus on to help your business appear in the right search results.

 1. Title tag